slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
-> *"I hate who teals my solitude without, in exchange, offering me true company."  -- Friedrich Nietzsche* -->
+> *"I hate who teals my solitude without, in exchange, offering me true company."  -- Friedrich Nietzsche*

+- the cure to male loneliness is being extremely ambitious
+- A person who is okay with being alone is a powerful person.
+-->

 > *"If a man knows more than others he becomes lonely." (...)